The University of Rhode Island

 Does CoPA have the full-scale patterns?

-Full-scale patterns are not available via the CoPA database.
-Images (when included) are of the front of the pattern envelope and the small-scale pattern schematic, when available.
-The images of the garment design and pattern schematic can be enlarged or draped to recreate the garment.
+Full-scale patterns are not available for download via the CoPA database.
+Images (when included) are of the front of the pattern envelope and a small-scale pattern schematic, when available.
+The images of the garment design and pattern schematic can theoreticaaly be enlarged or draped to recreate the garment.

-Instructions for changing the pattern size can be found at:
+Instructions for changing the pattern size (otherwise known as "grading" the pattern) can be found at:

 Can I Print the pattern schematic?